PWB97/Deepfake-detection/README.md

 Except the model proposed in our paper, we also provided many variants of our model, including VIT, ResVIT and DCTNet<sup>10</sup> for replacement of ResNet, and CRNN for replacement of RNN.

-We also implemented Face X-ray for data-augumentation ( not used in our paper ), if you are interested in, go check `utils/dataloader.py`.
+We also implemented Face X-ray for data-augumentation (it is not used in this paper, but we found that it can increase the performance), if you are interested in, go check `utils/dataloader.py`.

-The implementation of AUC loss we proposed in our paper can be found in `utils/aucloss.py`.
+The implementation of AUC loss proposed in our paper can be found in `utils/aucloss.py`.

 Our checkpoint can be found [here](https://drive.google.com/file/d/144ol1u4Kz4HwOsG3qvEeVqH8bpqCvaOU/view?usp=sharing).